norahellstadius/Harvard-Babban-Gona.github.io/README.md

 ## Evaluation of Model Performance

 The performance of each model was evaluated based on loss (binary cross-entropy), accuracy and F1 score.
-Model 2 showed the best performance of all three models with a loss, accuracy and F1 score of 0.431, 0.925 and  0.953 respectively.

 <div style="margin: auto; text-align: center;">
   <div style="display: inline-block;">